Ready Slug Videos

 - Medical incidents are one of the most common types of emergencies that a student may need to deal with in off-campus housing.
 A Ready Slug knows how to request help and deal with the situation.
 This video – combined with first aid, CPR and AED training - can help you be more prepared to deal with these situations.

 - If you must smoke, make sure you do it safely.
 Smoking near upholstered furniture and beds – especially when tired or intoxicated – can lead to tragedy.
-A Ready Slug knows that if they must smoke, they should do so in a safe, outdoors area and make sure that ignition sources are properly protected.
+A Ready Slug knows that if they must smoke, they should do so in a safe, outdoor area free of fire hazards.
 And remember: smoking is not allowed on campus!

 - Did you know that your landlord is responsible for certain basic fire safety precautions in your rental house or apartment?
 Learn from the Santa Cruz Fire Department what is required of your landlord and be a Ready Slug who knows your renter’s rights.